aiida-vasp/aiida-vasp/docs/source/concepts/workchains.rst

 VASP workchain
 ------------------
-This performs the low level interactions with the :ref:`vasp_calculation` and is accessible by utilizing the :py:class:`aiida.plugins.WorkflowFactory` with the key ``vasp.vasp``.
+This performs the low level interactions with the :ref:`vasp_calculation` and is accessible by utilizing the :py:class:`~aiida.plugins.factories.WorkflowFactory` with the key ``vasp.vasp``.
 For additional details on how to interact with this workchain, see :ref:`vasp_workchain`.

 .. _relax_workchain_doc: